cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/real-time/cube.rst

 If Cube dataset does not exist, it will be created using properties provided with this sink.

-To configure transformation from a StructuredRecord to a CubeFact, the mapping configuration is required, following StructuredRecordToCubeFact documentation.

 .. rubric:: Use Case

 TODO: Fill me out